 Component 1 3 hours Component 2 40-50 hours Component 1 for Cambridge International A Level is the same as Component 1 for Cambridge International AS Level.
 Component 2 for Cambridge International A Level is the same as Component 2 for Cambridge International AS Level.
-Weighted at 30% of total marks Weighted at 20% of tota al marks Component 3 3 hours Component 4 40-50 hours This is a written paper which tests design, knowledge and understanding in three focus areas; candidates specialise in one of these areas.
+Weighted at 30% of total marks Weighted at 20% of total marks Component 3 3 hours Component 4 40-50 hours This is a written paper which tests design, knowledge and understanding in three focus areas; candidates specialise in one of these areas.
 There are two sections in this paper.
 In Section A candidates answer two structured knowledge application questions from a choice of three on their chosen focus area.
-In Section B candidates answer the one design question on their chosen focus area. developed from the Con oject, and it can either be nponent 2 project or be a covering Components 2 Weighted at 30% of total marks Weighted at 20% of tota al marks
+In Section B candidates answer the one design question on their chosen focus area.
+This is a coursework proj developed from the Com completely new project c and 4 in an holistic way. ponent 2 project or be a Weighted at 30% of total marks Weighted at 20% of total marks